FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLJetsonDeployment.md

 You can display the output stream in a desktop gui window like this:

     python3 trt_yolo_wpi.py --usb 1 -m rapid-react --gui

+## The Inference Script
+This script connects to the USB camera and passes images to the inference model.
+If an object-of-interest is detected a bounding box is drawn on the image together with positional data.
+The positional data is put into the Network Tables so as it can be made use of by the WPILib robot program.
+The overlayed images can be viewed in a Web browser.

+The [python inference script](https://github.com/FRC-2928/FRC-Jetson-Deployment-Models/blob/main/trt_yolo_wpi.py) can be found on FRC-2928 GitHub account.
+For a descripton of how this script works see [The Inference Script Explained](MLDeploymentScript.md).

 ## References